Dementia is common, affecting more than 400 000 Australians.

 While dementia can’t be cured or reversed, physiotherapy may help in the management of the condition.

-A few of the exercises and activities the treatment program could involve include:
+A few examples of dementia physiotherapy exercises and activities include:

 - Individual or group exercise classes